 Do you know Italy… by region?
 It is a lot to ask, but if you’re planning a trip to Italy, this ultimate guide to the regions of Italy will introduce you to Italy’s regions and can prove quite helpful and beneficial.
 Italy certainly needs no introduction.
 For a country that’s slightly smaller than the state of California, Italy is a place that’s as diverse as it is beautiful, and its inhabitants are not only passionate about their own region, but also the country as a whole.

 There are 20 regions in Italy, plus two independent city-states, San Marino and the Vatican, that remain independent to this day.
 Five enjoy a special autonomous status, marked by an asterix *.
 What are the different regions, what are they known for, and which ones should you travel to?
 So, starting at the top of the boot, I worked my way down to the heel to bring you an ultimate guide to the different regions of Italy.
-If you have trouble finding what you’re looking for, contact me.

 - Friuli-Venezia Giulia *

 - Latium (Lazio)

 Article 116 of the Italian Constitution grants to five regions (namely Sardinia, Sicily, Trentino-Alto Adige/Südtirol, Aosta Valley and Friuli-Venezia Giulia) home rule, acknowledging their powers in relation to legislation, administration and finance.
 In return they have to finance the health-care system, the school system and most public infrastructures by themselves.
 These regions became autonomous in order to take into account cultural differences and protect linguistic minorities.
 Moreover, the government wanted to prevent their secession from Italy after the Second World War.